 A trade union organisation has long been active at the Company, functioning as an independent body supervising employment relationships and fulfilment of the obligations which the Company has towards its employees, and enjoys the trust of employees and Company management alike.
 Representatives of the trade union organisation discuss input from employees with Company management on a regular basis and in a constructive manner and Company management discusses potential changes in the Company with union representatives.
 Together they deal with potential impacts on employees.
-Employee-related issues are regularly discussed at the Social Committee, which is made up of representatives of the trade union, the board of directors and the supervisory board.
+Employee-related issues are regularly discussed at the Council for the social dialogue, which is made up of representatives of the trade union, the board of directors and the members appointed by the supervisory board.

-The main outcome of the work of the trade union organisation at CETIN is the collective agreement, in which separate paragraphs deal with the following: Care for employees, social policy and social fund (paragraph III), Remuneration (paragraph IV.) and Occupational health and safety (paragraph V.).
+The main outcome of the work of the trade union organisation at CETIN is the collective agreement, in which separate chapters deal with the following: Care for employees, social policy and social fund, Remuneration and Occupational health and safety.
 Based on the collective agreement, the Company also provides, for example, a whole range of additional payments in amounts which are above-standard when compared with the Labour Code.
-The collective agreement also establishes the right of employees to flexible benefits in the form of a cafeteria system, luncheon vouchers, etc.
+The collective agreement also establishes the right of employees to flexible benefits in the form of a cafeteria system, meal vouchers, etc.

-Preventing discrimination at the Company is mainly dealt with in Company Work Regulations, where the point 3.3.1.1 reads:
+Preventing discrimination at the Company is mainly dealt with in Company Work Regulations, where is stated:

-Do not permit any discrimination in labour relations against Employees on the grounds of race, skin colour, sex, sexual orientation, language, faith and religion, political or other disposition, membership of or activity in political parties or political movements, trade union organisations and other associations, nationality, ethnic or social background, wealth, family, medical condition, age, marital and family status or family obligation.
+[Employer is required mainly] not to permit any discrimination in labour relations against Employees on the grounds of race, skin colour, sex, sexual orientation, language, faith and religion, political or other disposition, membership of or activity in political parties or political movements, trade union organisations and other associations, nationality, ethnic or social background, wealth, family, medical condition, age, marital and family status or family obligation.
 Any conduct on the part of the Employer which does not discriminate directly but in its consequences, is also forbidden.